At a Glance

 How to prepare for a job interview at Simpson Booth

-Familiarise yourself with the key regulations and compliance standards relevant to the nuclear sector.
-Being able to discuss these frameworks confidently will demonstrate your expertise and commitment to the role.
+Familiarise yourself with UK environmental regulations and permitting processes.
+Being able to discuss specific regulations relevant to the nuclear sector will demonstrate your expertise and preparedness for the role.

 ✨Showcase Your Experience